 Depending on which ingredients you’re adding to your smoothie, a fructose or FODMAP intolerance might be to blame.

 FODMAPs are a group of carbohydrates found in many healthy foods.

 For the average person, they’re not a problem, but for some people they are difficult to digest, and can lead to digestive symptoms.

 Some smoothie ingredients that are high in FODMAPs include these below:

 - Soy milk

-They can confirm whether FODMAPs are the issue, and give you guidance about your next steps.
+They should be able to confirm whether FODMAPs are the issue for you, and also give you guidance about your next steps.

 In the meantime, you can stick to low-FODMAP smoothie ingredients such as cucumber, kiwifruit, pineapple, grapes and almond milk.

-If you can’t live without one of the listed smoothie ingredients, halve the serving size and see if that minimises your symptoms.
+If you can’t live without one of these smoothie ingredients above, just halve the serving size and see if that minimises your symptoms.

 Sweeteners in green powders or other ingredients